jelinden/content-service/frontend/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+Also, the build is copied to subfolder public to be shared by golang backend.